mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 - *Frog on a Log?* by Kes Gray
 - *Hot-Air Henry* by Mary Calhoun
 - *Tacky the Penguin* by Helen Lester
+- *How Murray Saved Christmas* by Mike Reiss